clojure-emacs/clojure-ts-mode/README.md

 - class (forms such as `deftype`, `defrecord` and `defstruct`)
 - keyword (for example, spec definitions)

+### Project detection

+`clojure-ts-mode` can detect Clojure project roots by looking for common build tool files (e.g. `project.clj`, `deps.edn`, `shadow-cljs.edn`, etc.).
+The list of files used for detection is configured via `clojure-ts-build-tool-files`.

+The function used to locate the project root can be customized via `clojure-ts-project-root-function` (defaults to `clojure-ts-project-root-path`).

+For performance, the project directory and namespace lookups can be cached via `clojure-ts-cache-project-dir` (enabled by default) and `clojure-ts-cache-ns` (disabled by default).

 ### Integration with `outline-minor-mode`

 `clojure-ts-mode` supports two integration variants with